Loading

 Eger (Elbe)

 The Ohře (Czech pronunciation: [ˈoɦr̝ɛ]), also known in English and German as Eger (German pronunciation: [ˈeːɡɐ]), is a river in Germany and the Czech Republic, a left tributary of the Elbe River.
 It flows through the Bavarian district of Upper Franconia in Germany, and through the Karlovy Vary and Ústí nad Labem regions in the Czech Republic.
-It is 304.6 km (189.3 mi) long, 256 km (159 mi) of which are in the Czech Republic, which makes it the fourth longest river in the country.
+It is 304.6 km (189.3 mi) long, of which 256 km (159 mi) is in the Czech Republic, making it the fourth longest river in the country.

 Etymology

 The name is of Celtic or pre-Celtic origin.
 In the 9th century, it appeared as Agara.
 According to one theory, its meaning was 'salmon river' (composed of the words ag, eg – 'salmon', and are, ara – 'flowing water').
-According to the second theory, the name was derived from agriā and meant a fast-moving, fast-flowing river.
+Another theory suggests that the name was derived from agriā and meant a fast-moving, fast-flowing river.
 In the 12th century, Ohře was written as Egre, Oegre and Ogre.

 Course